 Hiking Cavern Point and Potato Harbor Trail

-Channel Islands actually used to be geographically closer to San Diego via tectonic plate mechanisms.
+The islands themselves actually used to be geographically closer to San Diego.
+Under a geological concept known as tectonic plate mechanisms, the islands slowly made their way northward.
 The result is an environment that shows what immediate coastal Southern California would look like without any human involvement.
-The only other area to quite possibly see this type of environment would be on the areas of Camp Pendleton just off Interstate-5 which remains the only open land between San Diego and the rest of Southern California.
+The only other area to quite possibly see this type of environment would be on the areas of Camp Pendleton just off Interstate-5 which remains the only open land between San Diego and Orange County.

-Santa Cruz island is the largest of the eight islands and features hiking trails, kayaking, and camping – although no campfires are allowed on the entire island.
+Santa Cruz island is the largest of the eight islands and features hiking trails, kayaking, and camping.
+Please note, when camping no campfires are allowed on the entire island.
 Channel Islands National Park is also a marine sanctuary where the coastal waters up to six nautical miles offshore are protected.
 The high level of protection of this park offers an incredible opportunity to view unique animals such as the Island Fox, marine wildlife, and lately, a reintroduction of bald eagles to the area.

 On A Personal Note:

 Cavern Point and Potato Harbor trial is actually a combination of two trails.
 Cavern Point is a loop trail that winds up from Scorpion Harbor.
 According to the National Park Service, the trail is about two miles but it’s much shorter.
 Potato Harbor is an out and back trail that begins in the same area and is listed as five miles by the National Park Service.
 In reality, it’s much shorter.
 I recommend combining the two trails for while there.
 For more on getting to the island, see the trail directions below.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.